programmedRaj/playstore_analysis/README.md

 # playstore_analysis
 Google Playstore Analysis Using Flask
 Insights:-
-Linear Regression, Bits to image coversion.
+Linear Regression, Bits to image coversion, CRUD operations for CSv file, Ajax integration with flask.

 // for windows